Private carryover availability in 2019-20

 - You must provide your final water meter reading by 31 July to be eligible for carryover.

-After carryover has been announced, if conditions improve and allocations increase to 100 per cent, your total allocation (against your entitlements plus carryover allocation) cannot exceed 100 percent.
+Under the existing policy, after carryover has been announced, if conditions improve and allocations increase to 100 per cent, your total allocation (against your entitlements plus carryover allocation) cannot exceed 100 percent.

 The volume of water that can be made available for private carryover is based on how much water is stored in upstream storages for carryover purposes, and how much water was traded into South Australia between 1 April and 30 June in the previous water use year (and remained unused on 30 June).